dukeeagle/Midpoint/README.md

 Midpoint
 ========
-A simple application based on the Here API that determines conveniant places to congregate.
+A simple application based on the Here API that determines convenient places to congregate.